yogeshgunasekaran/Install-Apache-Tomcat-and-Deploy-a-Java-Web-Application-on-Ubuntu-20.04/README.md

-# Install Apache Tomcat and Deploy a Java Web Application on Ubuntu 20.04
+# Install Apache Tomcat and then Deploy a Java Web Application on Ubuntu 20.04
 ## 1. Install Java
 Update system packages
  ```sh